CamilleSouvigny/CamilleSouvigny/Wumpus_GameSolver/README.md

 ## World mapping

-The first step is to feed a SAT solver with the rules of the game (function definitionregles).
+The first step is to feed a Gophersat, a SAT and pseudo-boolean solver written purely in Go, with the rules of the game (function definitionregles).
 Then I implemented a strategy to map all the wumpus world with limited money ressources (cannot use cautious arrows on every rooms).
 At each step, the function cartographier(ww,gs,size=4) tries to send safe arrows on each rooms that are considered safe by the SAT solver.
 When nothing is safe anymore, 1 cautious arrow is sent and the result is feeded to the SAT solver.

 ## Shortest Path to gold